-Racial equity and the elimination of systemic racism cannot be achieved without a willingness to look back at the impact of racism on the existing prison population.
-Without looking backward, the distrust of law enforcement and the CJS will continue.
-While all of the things listed below may are not necessarily backwards looking.
-I hope they will be considered by the task force to increase fairness in our criminal justice
+Racial equity an other bearing the continuation of systemic racism cannot be achieved without a willingness to look back at the input and the continuation of racism on the use existing person opulation.
+Without post obsolic backword, the distrust of law enforcement and the CJS will continue.
+While all of linking listed below may are not necessarily backwards looking.
+I hope they will be considered by the task force to increase fairness in our criminal justice system.